 Examining Biodiversity’s Impact on Humans

 A recent global research project set out to examine how urban policies and environments impact human health and well-being.
-Given the fact that we have found ourselves at a juncture between recognizing how the natural environment benefits human health and the rapid loss of the world’s flora a fauna, the study set out to find how our own well-being is tied to the health of the greater global ecosystem.
+Given the fact that we have found ourselves at a juncture between recognizing how the natural environment benefits human health and the rapid loss of the world’s flora and fauna, the study set out to find how our own well-being is tied to the health of the greater global ecosystem.

 Co-author, Paul Sandifer former chief science advisor for the National Ocean Service at the U.S. National Oceanic and Atmospheric Administration, explained to BBC News, “I have long had a feeling of that there were connections between exposure to the natural environment and improved physiological and psychological health.”

-Sandifer and his colleagues looked at a vast array of studies on landscape, psychology, urban planning and ecological systems to, “carefully define the characteristics of biodiversity or nature that might be of interest and what the effect might be on mental or physiological well-being or health.”
+Sandifer and his colleagues looked at a vast array of studies on landscape, psychology, urban planning, and ecological systems to, “carefully define the characteristics of biodiversity or nature that might be of interest and what the effect might be on mental or physiological well-being or health.”

 Some of the studies Sandifer and his team unearthed pointed to evidence that the lack of exposure to a “natural environment,” leads urban city-dwellers to be more prone to allergies and asthma.
-Considering high levels of air pollution in urban settings, increased cases of asthma and respiratory allergies can prove to be very dangerous to local populations.
+Considering high levels of air Pollution in urban settings, increased cases of asthma and respiratory allergies can prove to be very dangerous to local populations.

 The team also concluded that exposure to microbial biodiversity is highly beneficial to humans.
 Certain bacteria that are only found in non-urban surroundings can actually help to reduce asthma and respiratory allergies.
 It might seem a little ironic that spending time in open fields surrounded by flowers and pollen could be the key to limiting the risk of asthma and allergies, but you can’t argue with science!